-Lactic acidosis (see Acid-Base Regulation and Disorders: Lactic Acidosis) is the most common cause of metabolic acidosis in hospitalized patients.
+Lactic acidosis (see Lactic Acidosis) is the most common cause of metabolic acidosis in hospitalized patients.
 Lactate accumulation results from a combination of excess formation and decreased utilization of lactate.
 Excess lactate production occurs during states of anaerobic metabolism.
 The most serious form occurs during the various types of shock.
 Decreased utilization generally occurs with hepatocellular dysfunction from decreased liver perfusion or as a part of generalized shock.

 Renal failure causes anion gap acidosis by decreased acid excretion and decreased HCO3− reabsorption.
 Accumulation of sulfates, phosphates, urate, and hippurate accounts for the high anion gap.

 Toxins may have acidic metabolites or trigger lactic acidosis.
 Rhabdomyolysis is a rare cause of metabolic acidosis thought to be due to release of protons and anions directly from muscle.

 The most common causes of normal anion gap acidosis are